wesleylcf/query-cost-explainer/Project2/readME.md

 3. Click the **Connect** button to establish a connection to the database.
 4. Enter an SQL query in the text area.
 5. Click the **Estimate** button to analyze the query and view the execution plan.
 6. The execution query plan will be visulized in a tree view on the right side of the window.
+Expand the tree to view the child nodes.
 7. Click the operators to view detailed information including actual costs, cost estimates and calculations

 ## Screenshots